Seb-C/ex/README.md

 - `object.Defer` to defer closing the resources created by the current object (for example `foo.Defer(foo.db.Close)`).
 - `object.Close`, once called, executes all of the deferred operations and returns errors if necessary.

-Additionally, ex.Terminate helps you to find leaks.
-Errors will be displayed if a garbage-collected object was not properly closed.
+Additionally, `ex.Terminate` helps you to find leaks by reporting errors if an object gets garbage-collected without having been closed.

 ## Example